33%

 First, the areas aren’t exact, they won’t match what you would find on wikipedia.
 This is a consequence of a well known phenomenon called the coastline paradox.
 The larger your unit of distance, the rougher your shorelines will be, and therefore your measures will differ.
 For fractal-like things like shorelines, this means that there is no well-defined length.
 Basically, the fact that the map I’m currently using is quite rough, it will “cut corners” and therefore compute the wrong areas.
 But this should not impact too much the ordering of the lakes (perhaps the smaller ones are a bit shuffled around, but sometimes in life you have to cut corners to get things done).

-The second point is that lakes move more than we think.
-From my experience, the advertised areas are upper bounds of the area of the lakes.
+The second point is that, in general, the advertised areas are upper bounds of the area of the lakes.
+Lakes move more than we think.
 First you have the reservoirs from hydroelectric plans, which size fluctuate in size to the rythm of people querying chatgpt to plan their next trip to the maldives.
-Furthermore, lakes (glacier lakes in particular) also fluctuate naturally and skrink drastically at the peak of summer time.
+Furthermore, lakes (glacier lakes in particular) also fluctuate naturally.
 I didn’t really think much further on this point and trusted the map.
 Hopefully I won’t have to cross a lake by jogging it though.

 Also, note that lakes that are shared with neighbouring countries also count, otherwise we would get rid of three of the four largest ones.
 However, to keep it somewhat Swiss, the start or end of the swim must be in Switzerland.